codepo8/github-redirection-demo/readme.md

-# Redirecting with GitHub pages examples
+# Redirecting with GitHub pages

 This is a quick demo showing you how you can redirect markdown files in GitHub pages using an HTML template.
+You can check the [source code and fork/change it to your needs](https://github.com/codepo8/github-redirection-demo/).

 You can use the `forward.html` layout template to redirect any one of your markdown files to another document.
 By default, it redirects directly, but you can tweak the time and the messaging you want to show to your needs using Markdown frontmatter.